RogueWarrior34/HRManagementApp/README.md

 - All changes will be seamlessly reflected in the SQL database.

 ## Contributing
 I welcome contributions to the HR Management Application.
-If you have ideas for improvements, bug fixes, or new features, please open an issue or create a pull request on the GitHub repository.
+If you have ideas for improvements, bug fixes, or new features, please open an issue or create a pull request on the [repository](https://github.com/RogueWarrior34/HRManagementApp).

 ## Contact
 For any questions, feedback, or inquiries, please reach out to [Rogue](mailto:adityade343@gmail.com).